proatgram/Obsidian-Vault-Backup/Health Class/Chapter 3 - Physical Fitness For Life.md

 ## Muscular Strength
 - Muscular Strength is the amount of force that a muscle can apply in a given contradiction.

-# Muscular Endurance
+## Muscular Endurance
-- Muscular Endurance is the ability of the muscles to keep working (contradict_)
+- Muscular Endurance is the ability of the muscles to keep working (contradict) over a period of time

+## Cardiorespitory Endurance
+- Cardiorespitory Endurance is the ability of your heart, blood vessels, lungs, and blood to deliver oxygen and nutrients to all of your body's cells while you are being physically active.
+- Walking, Jogging, Dancing, Swimming, Cycling, and Jump Roping